bloodhunterd/Froxlor-Mail-SpamAssassin/README.md

 ## License

-This project is licensed under the Unlicense - see [LICENSE.md](https://github.com/bloodhunterd/froxlor-mail-spamassassin-docker/blob/master/LICENSE) file for details.
+This project is licensed under the MIT - see [LICENSE.md](https://github.com/bloodhunterd/froxlor-mail-spamassassin-docker/blob/master/LICENSE) file for details.